US economy shrinks again ringing recession alarms

 "White House recession 'rebrand' won't reduce Americans' suffering," they said.

 In the first three months of the year, the US economy shrank at an annual rate of 1.6%.
-At the time, economists attributed the decline to quirks in trade data.
+At the time, economists attributed the decline in gross domestic product (GDP) to quirks in trade data.

 But Thursday's report showed more marked slowdown, with growth weighed down by declines in the housing market, business investment and government spending.
-Consumer spending grew at an annual rate of 1%, as people spent more on healthcare, accommodation and dining out, but cut back on goods and groceries.
+Consumer spending grew at a slowerannual rate of 1%, as people spent more on healthcare, accommodation and dining out, but cut back on goods and groceries.

-Harvard professor Jeffrey Frankel previously served on the National Bureau of Economic Research committee, a group of academics that is charged with making the official declaration of recession.
+Harvard professor Jeffrey Frankel previously served on the National Bureau of Economic Research committee, the group of academics that is charged with making the official declaration of recession.
 He said he did not think a recession started at the beginning of the year, noting the strong jobs growth.
 But after that he was less confident.

 "Things have already slowed down, so I'm not saying that everything is great," he said.
 "Odds of a recession going forward are substantially higher than for a random year."

+But slowdowns in China and in Europe, which has been hit harder by the surge in energy prices from the war in Ukraine, raise risks from abroad.
+Nor is the US alone in raising interest rates.

+"Many other countries have more serious problems... and they will very likely get hit and that could spill over to us," Prof Frankel said.

-Prof Frankel said it was important to consider factors such as the labour market to determine the start of a recession, noting that some downturns, like the burst of the dot com bubble in 2001, would not qualify as a recession under the two-quarters-in-a-row-of-contraction rule, despite the many jobs lost.
+He said it was important to consider factors such as the labour market to determine the start of a recession, noting that some downturns, like the burst of the dot com bubble in 2001, would not qualify as a recession under the two-quarters-in-a-row-of-contraction rule, despite the many jobs lost.

 Estimates of output in the large US economy often get updated significantly as more data comes in.
 Even in the UK, there are cases of recessions getting revised away.